YosephEL/powercoders-002-git-workshop/README.md

 **Goal:** I know how to create a local Git repository.

-How: *(Your answer here)*

-What does Git do to create a local repository?
+What does Git do when initialising a local repository?

 * Your answer here